User37som/libbitcoin/bx-fetch-stealth.md

 PREFIX               The Base2 stealth prefix used to locate
                      transactions.
 Defaults to all stealth transactions.
 ```
+The number of transactions matching a given prefix will increase over time.
 ### Example 1
 ```sh
 $ bx fetch-stealth 101010